-- A key person builds an on-going relationship with the child and his/her parents and is committed to that child's well-being while in the setting. - The key person is chosen within the first 2 weeks of the child starting.
-This allows us to observe if a child forms a bond with a particular staff member or settles easier in a particular room. - Where possible a 'back up' key person is also identified for each child so that they can fulfil the role in the absence of the main key person, for example, during annual leave or sickness. - The key person conducts the progress check at age two for their key children. - The role is fully explained to parents on induction and the name of the child's key person and 'back up' key person is recorded on the child's registration form. - The key person is central to settling a child into the setting.
+- A key person builds an on-going relationship with the child and his/her parents and is committed to that child's well-being while in the setting. - Every child that attends is allocated a key person before they begin settling in it is not the responsibility of the child to choose their own key person. - Where possible a 'back up' key person is also identified for each child so that they can fulfil the role in the absence of the main key person, for example, during annual leave or sickness. - The key person conducts the progress check at age two for their key children. - The role is fully explained to parents on induction and the name of the child's key person and 'back up' key person is recorded on the child's registration form. - The key person is central to settling a child into the setting.
 The setting manager and key person explain the need for a settling in process and agree a plan with the parents. - Shift patterns and staff absence can affect a child who is just settling in; where possible, settling in should be matched to when the key person is on duty. - The number of children for each key person takes into account the individual needs of children and the capacity of the key person to manage their cohort; it is also influenced by part-time places and part time staff.
 The setting manager should aim for consistency i.e. matching part-time staff to part-time children; full-time children should not be divided between key persons during the week. - Photographs of key persons and their key groups are displayed clearly. - The key person spends time daily with his or her key group to ensure their well-being.